lidorzx/RepoForge/README.md

-# Bynet AirBridge Package Studio
+# RepoForge

-Bynet AirBridge Package Studio is a FastAPI web application that creates offline `.deb` bundles for air-gapped Ubuntu servers.
+RepoForge is a FastAPI web application that creates offline `.deb` bundles for air-gapped Ubuntu servers.
 It resolves packages inside temporary Docker containers that match the requested Ubuntu version, downloads only the requested packages and dependencies, and produces a downloadable